-- The use and possession of illegal drugs are violations of the law.
-Depending on the particular offence and the citing agency, the possession of marijuana may represent either a misdemeanor or a felony.
+• The use and possession of illegal drugs are violations of the law.
+Depending on the particular offense and the citing agency, the possession of marijuana may represent an infraction, a misdemeanor or a felony.
 Under federal law, possession of small quantities of marijuana for personal use is a misdemeanor.
-This can result in the issuance of a ticket that imposes a \$500 fine.
+This can result in the issuance of a ticket that imposes a \$520 fine.
 Nevada has very strict drug laws.
 Any possession of marijuana is a misdemeanor, with a bail of \$250 to \$650, a fine of up to \$600 and possibly required participation in a drug treatment program.
 Possession of any other illegal drug is a felony offence with a bail in state court of \$1,500 or a misdemeanor with a fine of \$250.
-Possession of 28 to 200 grams of some controlled substances is punishable by 1 to 5 years imprisonment and a fine of not more than \$50,000. - ALERT: Medical marijuana cards are not recognized by either the Federal Government or the State of Nevada.
+Possession of 28 to 200 grams of some controlled substances is punishable by 1 to 5 years imprisonment and a fine of not more than \$50,000.

+ALERT: Medical marijuana cards are not recognized by either the Federal Government or the State of Nevada.
 Medical marijuana is only legal in a handful of states.
 Possession of marijuana is a crime in the Black Rock Desert.
 Having a medical marijuana card is not a defense.
+BE FOREWARNED!

-BE FOREWARNED! - The possession of any illegal drug with intent to distribute is a more serious felony offence in all jurisdictions.
+- The possession of any illegal drug with intent to distribute is a more serious felony offence in all jurisdictions.
 The possession of large quantities or a variety of drugs may be interpreted as evidence of intent to distribute.
 Furthermore, the act of distribution is not confined to the sale of such substances.
 It can mean any form of distribution including gifts.
 Gifting an illegal substance, even a very small amount, is viewed as a form of distribution.
 A conviction for distribution is punishable by imprisonment.
 State laws impose bail ranging between \$5,000 and \$250,000.
 The nearest courts are located in either Reno or Lovelock, depending on the crime and law enforcement agency. - Possession of drug paraphernalia with the intent to use it to ingest a controlled substance is a violation of the law.
-This offense is a misdemeanor in the State of Nevada, and is punishable by up to six months in jail and a fine up to \$1,000. - Undercover officers patrol Black Rock City, and they use night vision goggles and other technical equipment to detect illegal drug use and trafficking.
+This offense is a misdemeanor under state and federal regulations.
+In some instances, this offense can be punishable by up to six months in jail and a fine up to \$1,000.